 At low tide, this beach is huge – you can walk a mile or so out!
 The little ones will love splashing around in the shallow water and there are lifeguards on duty during peak times.
 The tide comes in quickly so if you hear the hooter, it’s time to come back.

 There is a car park by the beach or you can take the train from the town (see below).
 By the car park, there is a café and toilet facilities.
-It’s also the best Norfolk beach for beach huts – there are two hundred!
+It’s also the best Norfolk beach for beach huts – there are around 200!

 While Sea Palling may be smaller than the other beaches on this list, it has plenty to offer for families.
 It’s not far from the car park to the beach and there are amusements, toilets, and a few food options right there.
 The stone reefs just offshore that protect against coastal erosion keeps the sea calmer than at other beaches in the area.